 The Department of Rural Development and Land Reform SDF Guidelines5 propose a multi-stage process to compile a municipal SDF.
-In the preparation of the Msukaligwa SDF, this process will be used as a basis, with time frames and deliverables customised for local circumstances where necessary.
-At project completion, the project phases with the relevant dates and deliverables / events will be included in the document.
+In the preparation of the Msukaligwa SDF, this process was used as a basis, with time frames and deliverables customised for local circumstances where necessary.
+The process for the first three project phases were as follows: